finnito/Science/content/12ess/91190/_index.md

 7. Law of Tolerance
     - Egg denaturing whakamātau https://www.riskassess.co.nz/risk_assessment/8044485
 8. Antarctica
-    - Diving in Antarctica video (slide 24)
+    - Diving in Antarctica video (kiriata 24)
     - Notes on 25-34
     - Clothing task on ngā kirita 35-36
     - Finish mapping task from earlier in the week